 Wolfe, A. D., A. McMullen-Sibul, V. J. Tepedino, L. Kubatko, T. NeCamp , and S. Fassnacht.
 (2014), Conservation genetics and breeding system of Penstemon debilis (Plantaginaceae), a rare beardtongue endemic to oil shale talus in western Colorado, USA.
 Journal of Systematics and Evolution, 52: 598-611. doi: 10.1111/jse.12100.
 Link

-I have worked extensively during my PhD to find opportunities to use data and my skill set to positively impact society.
+I worked extensively during my PhD to find opportunities to use data and my skill set to positively impact society.
 As a member and president of STATCOM at the University of Michigan, I have been fortunate enough to work on several projects which use data and statistics to benefit community partners.

-See a recent news article I wrote (with Evan Reynolds) about these experiences.
+See a news article I wrote (with Evan Reynolds) about these experiences.
 STATCOM: Revitalization of Statistical Community Service at Universities

 tnecamp [arroba] umich [punto] edu